zeero/CCPlugins/commands/implement.md

 Let me analyze what type of implementation this is:

 1. **Source Type Detection**
-   - Is this a GitHub URL? (github.com, raw.githubusercontent.com)
+   - Is this a web URL with source code?
-   - Is this a CodePen/JSFiddle/CodeSandbox URL?
+   - Is this a code sharing platform URL?
    - Is this a local path? (starts with ./ or ../ or /)
    - Is this a description for me to research?
    - Are there multiple sources to combine?